GiggleLiu/ScientificComputingForPhysicists/contents/chap2/julia-setup.md

 julia> using Pkg; Pkg.add("Revise")
 ```

 If you don't know about `startup.jl` and where to find it, [here](https://docs.julialang.org/en/v1/manual/command-line-interface/#Startup-file) is a good place for further information.
-Windows users can find their Julia config file in `JULIA_INSTALL_FOLDERtc\julia\startup.jl`

-#### More Packages
+### More Packages
 - You may find more Julia packages [here](https://juliahub.com/).